-EPA recently held public meetings in Albuquerque, New Mexico, on June 7, 2005.
+The EPA recently held public meetings in Albuquerque, New Mexico, on June 7, 2005.
 The purpose of the meetings was to provide a forum to discuss the Agency's recertification process and related issues or concerns from the public.
 Information on specific WIPP technical issues (e.g., performance assessment, waste inventory, karst), as well as details on our projected schedule & timeline for completeness and final recertification decision was provided to the public.
-The US Department of Energy (DOE) was also on hand to provide information on its Recertification Application.
+The U.S. Department of Energy (DOE) was also on hand to provide information on its Recertification Application.

 Six fact sheets were developed on a number of WIPP topics for the meetings.